kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 industrial control systems, building management systems, fire control systems, and physical access control mechanisms.
 Source: {{NIST-OT}}

+- process controller:
+  : Is a logic control function used in process automation and control systems.
+A process controller maintains the operational requirement of a process and performs functions similar to programmable logic controllers (PLCs) but it can be either a hardware or software component.
+The term process controller is used through out to avoid confusion with 'network controllers' used in network infrastructures.

 - Industrial Automation:
   : Mechanisms that enable machine-to-machine communication by use of technologies that enable automatic control and operation of industrial devices